For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Long-term incentive plan

-Since 2020, the Chief Executive Officer and the Deputy Chief Executive Officers benefit from the free allocation of performance shares, within a budget strictly limited to 0.1% of share capital, in order to strengthen their contribution to the creation of long-term value of Crédit Agricole S.A.
+Since 2020, the senior executives (the “dirigeants mandataires sociaux exécutifs” in French) benefit from the free allocation of performance shares, within a budget strictly limited to 0.1% of share capital, in order to strengthen their contribution to the long-term value creation of Crédit Agricole S.A.

 The acquisition of these shares is determined, in particular, by the fulfilment of three demanding conditions regarding economic, stock market and societal performance assessed over a period of five years.